vermiculus/seanallred.com/content/_index.md

 My name is Sean Allred and I am a software developer and enthusiast currently enjoying Madison, Wisconsin.
-I spend most of my time working at [Epic][epic.com] making healthcare safer, but I also develop in my free time using a variety of technologies just for funsies.
+I spend most of my time working at [Epic][epic.com] making healthcare safer, but I also [develop in my free time][github.com] using a variety of technologies just for funsies.
 When I'm not at a computer, I enjoy looking outside waiting for winter to end.

 [I have no particular affinity towards ducks.][ducks]